matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 DeCiDa
 ======

-`_DeCiDa <https://pypi.python.org/pypi/DeCiDa>`_ is a Library of functions and classes for device characterization, circuit design and data analysis.
+`DeCiDa <https://pypi.python.org/pypi/DeCiDa>`_ is a library of functions and classes for electron device characterization, electronic circuit design and general data visualization and analysis.

 Interactivity
 *************